 Auditors: Students who wish to enroll in regular academic classes, but receive no college credit.
-Admissions requirements are the same as those expected of regular freshman and transfer students with the exception that SAT and ACT scores are not required.
-Auditor applicants must submit an official transcript showing evidence of graduation from an accredited or approved high school or an earned GED score report.
+Admissions requirements are the same as those expected of regular freshman and transfer students.
+Auditor applicants must submit an official transcript showing evidence of graduation from an accredited or approved high school or an earned GED.
 Students may not change from audit to credit status, or from credit to audit status after the last day of late registration for that semester.
 The auditor may not use any audited course for credit unless he/she repeats the course for credit as a regularly enrolled student.
 The college will consider the acceptance of auditors only when their enrollment will cause no hardship or inconvenience to the institution or the regularly scheduled students.
 An auditor may or may not, as he/she wishes, participate in all activities of the course including taking examinations and submitting of papers for evaluation.
 Regular matriculation fees will be charged for courses which are audited.
 An application for admission must be filed with the Office of Admissions prior to the opening of the semester for which the auditor plans to enroll.
+Be aware that financial aid will not pay for audited courses.